indeskyz/APIs/README.md

   - Spring Data JPA for Entities
   - Frontend built with Thymeleaf

-### IOS with Swift
+### iOS with Swift

 - **Todo Application**
-  - There is 2 different Todo Lists, one uses Core Data and another interacts with a Node/Express API
+  - There is 2 different Todo Lists, one uses Core Data and another interacts with a Node/Express API that uses MongoDB for the data layer
   - Application was built programmatically